 1. Zoho CRM

-Zoho differentiates itself through its wide business solutions ecosystem that ranges from sales and accounting to marketing and social media.
-It’s a mature product.
+The Zoho CRM app differentiates itself through its wide business solutions ecosystem that ranges from sales and accounting to marketing and social media.
+It’s a mature CRM product.
 In fact, this CRM is seen as the company’s flagship.
 If you’re looking for a robust CRM, this is it!

 - Impressive features with Google integrations;

 - No costs for up to a maximum of three users;

 - Strong and efficient email marketing tools.

 - You can use all its features such as Google Ads integration only if you purchase the Professional edition.

 There’s one free plan, accompanied by four other paid packages (all the following prices are considered per user):

 - Standard – $15 per month (if you subscribe for a full year, the cost is $12 per month per user);